 If you choose to add locations or events to “My Trip”, that data is stored in a persistent cookie in your browser for up to one year, so that if you return to our site at a later date using that same browser you’ll be able to refer to your previously saved locations and events.
 This data is only stored in your browser i.e. we have no knowledge of which visitors save which locations.
 We do however count the number of times any specific location or event is added to a “My Trip” overall, as this helps us to understand what’s popular and indeed that the tool is working and being used.

 We use Google Analytics to learn how people find our website, what our most popular content is, and, more broadly, what’s working and what isn’t.
 In this instance, Google is the data processor.
-We place their script on our webpage and it runs in your browser and sends data to them.
-We can then view anonymized, aggregated reports based on this data through our Google Analytics dashboard.
+We place their script on our webpage and it runs in your browser and data from your use of this site (including your IP address) will be transmitted to and stored by Google on servers in the United States.
+We can then view anonymized, aggregated reports based on this data through our Google Analytics dashboard e.g.

 We use third party software from BlueConic to provide relevant content to website visitors based on the pages they’ve looked at, their browser settings or their geographical location.
 BlueConic uses a visitor’s IP address to determine where they might be geographically (at a pretty broad level i.e. nearest city at best).
 For example, if there’s a significant power outage or extreme weather conditions in Portland we can place a notification across our website providing extra relevant information for current visitors, while not inhibiting the user experience if you’re currently sitting in New York or Dakar.
 Or if we see you are viewing the site from Bordeaux we can pop up a message in French letting you know that we have French language content if that would be of use to you.
 In this instance, BlueConic is the data processor.
 We place their script on our webpage and it runs in your browser and sends data to them.
 We log into their dashboard to set up customized content which you would see or not based on pages viewed, browser settings or location.
 Data is anonymized and siloed, meaning there is no attempt to associate website visits with specific individuals.